 One of the major challenges of working in German translation is starting

-When I started out, word of mouth was enough to get my first jobs, and being a native English speaker was seen as qualification enough to be a German translator.
+When I started out all those years ago, word of mouth was enough to get my first jobs, and being a native English speaker was seen as qualification enough to be a German translator.

-Things have changed now, and serious translation agencies often have to prove they are using qualified translators.
+Things have changed now, and certified translation agencies have to prove they are using qualified translators.

 Which means starting your freelance career in German translation can be tricky.